Damen Group: US Coast Guard

-The US Coast Guard Sentinel-class Fast Response Cutter (FRC-B) 153 ft long, and capable of speeds of over 28 kn is based on the Damen 4708 design, and will be built by the Bollinger Shipyards of Lockport, Louisiana.
+The US Coast Guard Sentinel-class Fast Response Cutter, 153 ft long and capable of speeds of over 28 kn is based on the Damen Stan Patrol 4708 design, and is being built by the Bollinger Shipyards of Lockport, Louisiana.
 The firm fixed-price contract for the first ship is worth €88m (US$120m); the approximate maximum value of the contract, if all options are exercised for a total of 34 patrol boats, is €1.5 billion ($2 billion) over a period of between six and eight years.

 Canadian Coast Guard

 On September 2, 2009, the Ministry of Public Works and Government Services of Canada announced that nine mid-shore patrol ships based on a 'Canadianized' version of the Damen Stan Patrol 4207 would be built by Irving Shipbuilding in Halifax, Nova Scotia for use by the Canadian Coast Guard in conjunction with the Royal Canadian Mounted Police.
 The Canadian Department of Fisheries and Oceans had originally wanted twelve patrol craft.